How seaside towns are fighting back against second home owners

 ‘It’s cancerous’: How seaside towns are fighting back against holiday home owners

-‘Local councils should be able to say no more holiday lets’ says one campaigner – Tom Mulvihill looks at how are communities are fighting against the threat of holiday rentals
+‘Local councils should be able to say no more holiday lets’ says one campaigner – Tom Mulvihill looks at how communities are fighting back against the threat of holiday rentals

-Earlier this month, residents of Whitstable gathered to discuss a growing crisis - the slow death of their community at the hands of tourists – with blame laid firmly on the growth of second homes and holiday lets.
+Earlier this month, residents of Whitstable gathered to discuss a growing crisis – the slow death of their community at the hands of tourists, with the blame laid firmly on the growth of second homes and holiday lets.

 Locals listed numerous problems caused by a proliferation of short-term rentals in recent years, from poor parking and litter to all-night parties.
-The seaside town on Kent’s northern coast has also seen a steady decline in year-round inhabitants that has left the town feeling “hollowed out”, they said.
+The seaside town on Kent’s northern coast has also seen a steady decline in year-round inhabitants, which has left the town feeling “hollowed out”, they said.

 It’s a familiar story for anyone living in one of the UK’s holiday hotspots.
-Around the coast, and in popular tourist destinations such as the Cotswolds, Lake District and parts of Wales, resentment has been brewing for some time.
+Around the coast, and in popular tourist destinations such as the Cotswolds, the Lake District, and parts of Wales, resentment has been brewing for some time.

-Locals are being increasingly driven out by soaring house prices, and the effect has been devastating, both for those forced out and for those left behind.
+Locals are increasingly being driven out by soaring house prices, and the effect has been devastating, both for those forced out and for those left behind.

 Janet Pearson lives in Newlyn, a working fishing port in West Cornwall that has become increasingly popular with holidaymakers in recent years.
 The road she lives on, a quiet terrace of small fishermen’s cottages, is perfect for the Airbnb market.